 Is work-life balance actually possible for dual-career couples?

 Yes, but not in the way most couples imagine.
-You won’t achieve perfect balance where both careers and the relationship all get equal attention every week.
-What’s possible is a system that intentionally allocates attention across quarters, protects the relationship from erosion, and prevents resentment from becoming the organizing principle of the partnership.
-The Dual-Career Balance Framework creates that structure [1].
+You will not achieve perfect balance where both careers and the relationship all get equal attention every week.
+What is possible is a system that intentionally allocates attention across quarters, protects the relationship from erosion, and prevents resentment from organizing your partnership.
+The Dual-Career Balance Framework creates that structure.

 How often should dual-career couples have their weekly sync meeting?

-Weekly is optimal during high-demand work periods and transitions.
-Once your schedule stabilizes, monthly syncs can work if you’re both committed.
-Signs you need to increase frequency: you’re learning about your partner’s schedule from their calendar rather than from them, small logistical failures are generating outsized frustration, or one partner starts sentences with ‘I assumed you knew.’
-If one partner resists syncing, start with a 10-minute version focused only on the look-ahead.
-Lower the barrier until the habit forms.
+Weekly during high-demand periods and transitions.
+Monthly once your schedule stabilizes, if you are both committed.
+Signs you need to increase frequency: you are learning about your partner’s schedule from their calendar rather than from them, small logistical failures are generating outsized frustration, or one partner starts sentences with “I assumed you knew.”

 What happens if one partner refuses to follow the system?

 The system requires buy-in from both partners.
 If one person refuses to do syncs, respect boundaries, or acknowledge when work is taking over, no framework will fix the underlying issue.
-That suggests a deeper conversation about the partnership itself – whether both people want the same thing from the relationship, and whether one partner is fundamentally unwilling to compromise on work intensity.
+That suggests a deeper conversation about the partnership itself: whether both people want the same thing from the relationship, and whether one partner is fundamentally unwilling to compromise on work intensity.
+The “When only one partner is engaged” section above offers a three-step diagnostic.

 How do we prevent one career from always being the priority?